hutec/tensorbot/README.md

 - Install requirements: `pip install -r requirements.txt`

+Running tensorboard requires the packages `tensorboard` and `tensorflow` which are not in the requirements for this package.

 ### Getting a token
 - You obviously need a Telegram account
 - Read https://core.telegram.org/bots